liberland/Constitution/Constitution.md

 c) concern matters of defense and war and peace, or
 d) have a widespread economic impact.

-#### Art.
-80: Amending the Constitution
+#### Article 80: Amending the Constitution

-§ 1
+§1

 Where there is no other way to achieve a sufficient level of protection for the individual and their property rights, under extraordinary circumstances, Congress may propose a Referendum to update this Constitution by means of a Constitutional Amendment.

-§ 2
+§2

 1. The Constitutional Amendment shall be the only way to change the Constitution, and the sole purpose of a Constitutional Amendment shall be to make a change in the Constitution.
 2. Bills proposed as Constitutional Amendments but materially not seeking to amend the Constitution shall be likewise null and void.

-§ 3
+§3

 Passing a Bill in a Referendum concerning a Constitutional Amendment shall require a double supermajority of no less than a ⅔ majority of voters and also no less than ⅔ of their votes.

-#### Art.
-81: Delegation
+#### Article 81: Delegation
 Congress shall enable Citizens to delegate their votes to their chosen Members of Congress if they wish to do so.
 The delegating Citizen shall always retain the right and ability to take back their delegation at will.

-#### Art.
-82: Cancelling Referenda
+#### Article 82: Cancelling Referenda

-§ 1
+§1

-The Congress shall, by a vote of a two-thirds majority, have the power to cancel any Referendum it should deem as frivolous, malicious, going against the purposes of Liberland, or where the proposal is likely aimed at or is likely to have as one of its results limitation of individual liberty.&#x20;
+The Congress shall, by a vote of a two-thirds majority, have the power to cancel any Referendum it should deem as frivolous, malicious, going against the purposes of Liberland, or where the proposal is likely aimed at or is likely to have as one of its results limitation of individual liberty.

-§ 2
+§2

 The Congress shall publish binding, reasonable recommendations accompanying each Cancellation, citing why it was issued.
-Congress shall allow the proposal to pass if the re-submitted proposal is amended to satisfy the recommendations.&#x20;
+Congress shall allow the proposal to pass if the re-submitted proposal is amended to satisfy the recommendations.

-#### Art.
-83: Appointing Supreme Court Justices
+#### Article 83: Appointing Supreme Court Justices

 Congress shall confirm or reject Supreme Court Justices nominees nominated by the Executive.
 The confirmation or rejection shall be made without unnecessary delays as soon as a nomination is submitted.
 Confirmed nominations shall be sent to the President for Appointment.

-#### Art.
-84: Appointing the Prime Minister
+#### Article 84: Appointing the Prime Minister

-1. Whenever the Prime Minister's seat is vacant, Congress shall appoint a new Prime Minister without delay.&#x20;
+1. Whenever the Prime Minister's seat is vacant, Congress shall appoint a new Prime Minister without delay.
 2. The Prime Minister shall be a Member of Congress at the time of their appointment.
 Losing their Congress seat shall not be grounds for dismissal or losing their Prime Minister seat.
-3. The Prime Minister shall be a Member of Congress at the time of their appointment and shall be appointed by the Congress for a tenure of twenty consecutive Election Terms, which may be repeated once.&#x20;
+3. The Prime Minister shall be a Member of Congress at the time of their appointment and shall be appointed by the Congress for a tenure of twenty consecutive Election Terms, which may be repeated once.

-#### Art.
-85: Dismissing Cabinet Members
+#### Article 85: Dismissing Cabinet Members

-§ 1
+§1

 Congress shall have the power to Dismiss a Prime Minister with a ⅔ majority vote.
-Dismissing the Prime Minister does not mean that the other Ministers have to resign.&#x20;
+Dismissing the Prime Minister does not mean that the other Ministers have to resign.

-§ 2
+§2

-Congress shall likewise have the power to dismiss individual Ministers, with the same tally required to effect the dismissal of a Prime Minister.&#x20;
+Congress shall likewise have the power to dismiss individual Ministers, with the same tally required to effect the dismissal of a Prime Minister.

 ## Book 5: Executive Power

-#### Art.
-86: Mandate of the Executive
+#### Article 86: Mandate of the Executive

 The Executive shall:
 a) run day-to-day State affairs;
 b) initiate the Legislative procedure for Cabinet-drafted Bills;
 c) protect and promote the interests of Liberland worldwide;
 d) sign International Treaties that don't need to be ratified by Congress or signed by the President;
 e) conduct commerce on behalf of Liberland: to organize marketplaces, trade in goods, organize tenders for State projects, and act on the free market in the most general sense;
 f) issue, hold and spend currencies as long as it acts within the limits of this Constitution;

-g) maintain its assets and assets of other Persons and to profit from them or take losses that could not have been avoided;
+g) maintain State assets and assets of other Persons and to profit from them or take losses that could not have been avoided;
 h) produce Regulations called Decrees under the powers expressly granted to it by Law;
 i) nominate Judges, including the Supreme Court Justices;
 j) maintain the State Treasury, which represents all governmental financial accounts;
 k) nominate the General Prosecutor and the other Prosecutors; and
 l) supervise all Agents of the Executive Branch of the Administration.

-#### Art.
-87: Organs of the Executive
+#### Article 87: Organs of the Executive

 The Executive shall be organized hierarchically, and all offices and employees of the Executive, henceforth "Agents", shall be directly or indirectly subordinate to the Cabinet as the supreme organ of the Executive.

-#### Art.
-88: The Cabinet
+#### Article 88: The Cabinet

-§ 1
+§1

 The Cabinet shall be formed and led by the Prime Minister, who shall be the Head of the Cabinet and the Government.
-The Cabinet shall be responsible to Congress.&#x20;
+The Cabinet shall be responsible to Congress.

-§ 2
+§2

 1. There shall be four Ministers, each leading their respective Ministry.
-The Prime Minister shall appoint individual ministers for a tenure of twenty Election Terms whenever a seat becomes vacant.&#x20;
+The Prime Minister shall appoint individual ministers for a tenure of twenty Election Terms whenever a seat becomes vacant.
 2. The Prime Minister, as well as the Congress, may dismiss a minister.
 When the Prime Minister dismisses a Minister, they shall accompany their decision with a well-reasoned opinion as to why such a motion is necessary.

-#### Art.
-89: Ministries
+#### Article 89: Ministries

 There shall be the following Ministries:

 a) Ministry of Finance shall enforce sound financial policies and be responsible for keeping the State budget in surplus.

-b) Ministry of Foreign Affairs shall pursue harmonious relations with other countries;&#x20;
+b) Ministry of Foreign Affairs shall pursue harmonious relations with other countries;

 c) Ministry of Interior, to keep order in the land and to make the environment as conducive as possible to individual happiness, health, and prosperity of all Persons; and

-a) Ministry of Justice shall maintain and develop the legal system to uphold individual liberty and property rights and to safeguard the fundamental rights; it shall assist the Judicial Power to be ever more independent, just, professional, and efficient.
+d) Ministry of Justice shall maintain and develop the legal system to uphold individual liberty and property rights and to safeguard the fundamental rights; it shall assist the Judicial Power to be ever more independent, just, professional, and efficient.

-#### Art.
-90: Regulations of the Executive
+#### Article 90: Regulations of the Executive

-§ 1
+§1

 The Executive shall issue Regulations to